Auditions: october 2-3

 WHO ARE WE LOOKING FOR?

-TCTC seeks male and female actors of all ethnicities, ages 18 to 60+, and one young boy appearing to be 10-12 years of age.
+TCTC seeks male and female actors of all ethnicities, ages 7 to 60+,

 WHAT ROLES ARE AVAILABLE?